 - The registration fee is neither transferable nor refundable.

-- Registrations close 15 days prior to the date of admission test.
+- Registrations close 15 days prior to the date of the admission test.

 - Admissions to all classes are based on the Entrance Test.

-- The boy is tested in English, Hindi, Mathematics and Life Skills.
+- Boys are tested in English, Hindi, Mathematics and Life Skills.

 - Boys who qualify in the written test are called for an interaction along with the parents.
 Both parents must attend.